 What is a Resume?

 The purpose of a resume is to provide the employer a brief overview of your work history.
 Since it should only be one to two pages long, you should only include a few of the important information and customize it according to the requirement in the job post.
+Utilizing a resume builder can save time and offer convenience.
+You can also download free Word resume templates that will make creating a resume easier.

 How a Resume Works